ArisGr/Mallocing/README.md

 ```bash
 LD_PRELOAD=/path/to/library/spmalloc.so /path/to/executable/test
 ```
-For the chunks.c file which performs monitoring, a log file is produced.
+If the library used was the one compiled from the the chunks.c file, which performs monitoring, a log file is produced.
 This file displays the allocated bytes and active allocated objects over time for the execution of the target application.